urbanairship/ruby-library/docs/sms.rst

 Register SMS Channel
 --------------------

-SMS channels need a sender, and msisdn, upon registration.
+SMS channels need a sender, and MSISDN, upon registration.
 The opted_in value is optional.
 The following is an example of a request with an opted_in value.